zenithexpo/Major-Project/README.md

 One of the major problem with redaction is most of the time context of the document can be lost.
 For Eg below given image.![image](https://user-images.githubusercontent.com/39613338/109378549-74668e00-78f9-11eb-8ca3-f28f154a51fe.png)

+### Handling Different Types of Documents
+Redaction takes place across different types of industries, therefore model should be able to cater all types documents.
+For example phrasing of words in a insurance report compared to in a hospital report will be different.
+For now we are targetting three separate models, so that the model can redacted using a specific domain. - General, Insurance and legal.

 ## Plan